Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

   - open a web browser with the URL: http://localhost:4173

 > **NB:** When making any changes to the code, including inserting a new license, it is necessary to run `npm run build` before running `npm run preview` again.

+### Using the Signature SDK Angular sample

+To build the samples in Angular, follow the same steps above but:
+- Instead of using `npm run build` to build the demo code, use `ng serve` to build the project.

 ## Licensing

 A valid license is needed for using Signature SDK for JavaScript.